praveen-sivadasan/angular-web-components/README.md

 * npm: "8.19.2",
 * angular: "14.2.12"

+Run project locally
-Run `npm ci` to install dependencies
+* Run `npm ci` to install dependencies
-Run `npm run build:wc` to build web components and bundle Run `npm run serve:demo` to serve the demo app with web components
+* Run `npm run build:wc` to build web components and bundle
+* Run `npm run serve:demo` to serve the demo app with web components

 Note
 Run `nx graph` to see a diagram of the dependencies of the projects.